Investigators Say Austin 'Serial Bomber' May Have Used Tripwire In Latest Blast

 "With this tripwire, this changes things," said Christopher Combs, special agent in charge of the FBI's San Antonio office.
 "It's more sophisticated.
 It's not targeted to individuals.
 We're very concerned that with tripwires, a child could be walking down a sidewalk and hit something."

-Austin resident Shelley Leath lives close to the site of the fourth blast — her son heard the explosion from his room.
+Austin resident Shelley Leath lives close to the site of the fourth blast; her son heard the explosion from his room.

 "I've never seen so many police and ATF and FBI agents in one place," she told NPR on Monday.
-"There are helicopters overheard right now.
+"There are helicopters overhead right now.
 There were [helicopters] last night until about 11:30 at night.
 So it's a little unsettling."

-Agents from the ATF stopped by today, inquiring about the trails behind her apartment building and whether she had seen anything suspicious.
+Agents from ATF stopped by Monday, inquiring about the trails behind her apartment building and whether she had seen anything suspicious.

 "We have been conditioned ... over the last week, week and a half to keep an eye out for packages, and that's a fairly easy thing to do.
 If you didn't order something, then don't pick up a package on your front door," she said.
 "But just walking down the street or walking your dog or rolling over a wire that can't be seen. ...
 It's scary."